kubedb/docs/docs/guides/mysql/upgrading/minorversion/standalone.md

 my-upgrade-minor-standalone   Upgrade   Successful   3m57s
 ```

 We can see from the above output that the `MySQLOpsRequest` has succeeded.
-If you describe the `MySQLOpsRequest` you will see that the `MySQL`, `StatefulSet`, and its `Pod` have updated with new image.
+If you describe the `MySQLOpsRequest` you will see that the `MySQL`, `StatefulSet`, and its `Pod` have updated with a new image.

 ```console
 $ kubectl describe myops -n demo my-upgrade-minor-standalone